washingtonyachtclub/documents/WYC_By-Laws.md

 Administer rating tests and assist with the training of Members.

 #### Executive Council
-Attend and vote at meetings.
+Attend and vote at meetings, if they are also Regular Members.

 ### Expiration
 Chief ratings do not expire.

 ### Officers
-The Commodore, Vice Commodore, and Rear Commodore shall automatically become Chiefs upon election if they possess the Single-handed and Double-handed Skipper ratings.
+The Commodore, Vice Commodore, and Rear Commodore shall automatically become Chiefs upon election if they possess a skipper and whaler rating.
 They shall be expected to fulfill this requirement as soon as possible and will not have the rights and duties of a Chief until they do so.

 ## Designated Chief

 ### Requirements
-To become a Designated Chief for a boat class, one must be a Chief, have a Skipper Rating in that boat class (except for Whaler ratings), and be designated by a majority vote of Executive Council or a General Meeting.
+To become a Designated Chief for a boat class, one must be a Chief, have a Skipper Rating in that boat class, and be designated by a majority vote of Executive Council or a General Meeting.

-### Designated Chief Types
-Designated Chiefs exist for sailboard, catamaran, keelboat, and whaler.

 ### Giving Ratings
 Only Designated Chiefs can give skipper rating in that boat class.

-### Keelboat Designated Chiefs
-Keelboat Designated Chiefs shall give Keelboat Skipper Written and Practical Tests.
-Any Chief who is a keelboat Skipper may give Keelboat Novice Rating.

 ### Expiration
 Designated Chiefs ratings do not expire.

-### Exception to Prerequisites
-A Member may become a Keelboat Chief or a Whaler Chief without being a regular Chief if they are nominated by a Chief of the appropriate type, and the voting body is made aware of the exception prior to the vote.
-This provision is to accommodate sailors who may be limited in their ability to sail dinghies.

 # Financial Matters